Production Function Approach to Analyz ...

 Currencies are often referred to by standardized three-letter codes (e.g., USD for US Dollar, EUR for Euro) agreed upon through the International Organization for Standardization (ISO).

 Note that the three-letter code can be used to signify an individual currency or an exchange rate.
-For instance, EUR in a professional FX market is the exchange rate between the euro and the US dollar.
+For instance, EUR in a professional FX market is the exchange rate between the euro and the US dollar (EUR can also signify an individual currency).
 As such, it is important to understand the context in which the three-letter codes are used.

-To further distance this confusion, the exchange quoting convention is given by “A/B,” which implies the number of units of currency A that one unit of currency B will buy.
+For the sake of avoiding this confusion, the exchange quoting convention in this discussion will be given by “A/B,” which implies the number of units of currency A that one unit of currency B will buy.

 Nominal exchange rates are the actual exchange rates in the market, expressed as the price of one currency in terms of another.
 It is expressed in the convention of “A/B,” referring to the number of units of currency A that one unit of currency B will buy.
 For example, a USD/EUR exchange rate of 1.1650 means 1 euro will buy 1.1650 US dollars.